Applying for a SR Scholarship is EASY!

 From home, parents can help their children develop their language skills and help them understand the world by:

-To see if you are eligible for the School Readiness Program, please visit the Single Point of Entry (SPE).
+To see if you are eligible for the School Readiness Program, please visit the Family Portal.